sanil-455/sta-watermark-research/research/CHECKPOINT_SAMPLES_2_3.md

     z = 3.049619 -> 2.246104
     Δz = -0.803515

-This is a substantial reduction but remains above the detection threshold.

 This conclusion is scoped to the tested Samples 2 and 3 and the tested replacement vocabulary.
 It is NOT a claim that STA is generally robust.